Forty Years Anniversary Of The Iranian Embassy Siege, London, England.

 For those of you who frequently read my blog posts, you’ll have seen and understood why I’ve posted on more than one occasion, little snippets leading up to the 40th anniversary of this particular operation.

-I’ve always been shy of expressing opinions on any SAS operations.
+I’ve always been shy in the past of expressing opinions on any SAS operations.
 However, 40 years before this one, the SAS didn’t even exist.
 As I’ve mentioned in the past, putting time and distance of SAS history into some perspective.

 I’m personally against lads writing books about operations that they took part in, that are not long in the past.
 I believe that writing books about ops past 30 years or so is fine today, as it’s no longer compromising the present young lads operating, just so long as nothing critical is given away.
 The modus operandi of what is now UKSF has moved forward significantly in the last 20 years or so.